Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 - What is in each element?
 If it’s a number, is it an integer or a floating point?
 If it’s a string, is it single-byte or multibyte (unicode)?
 - If the problem involves finding a subsequence, does “subsequence” mean that the elements must be adjacent, or is there no such requirement?
 - Does the array contain unique numbers or can they be repeated (this is sometimes relevant)?

-### Grids/Mazes
-- For problems where some actor (e.g. a robot) is moving in a grid or maze, what moves are allowed?
-Can the robot move diagonally (hence 8 valid moves), or only horizontally/vertically (hence only 4 valid moves)?
-- Are all cells in the grid allowed, or can there be obstacles?
-- If the actor is trying to get from cell A to cell B, are cells A and B guaranteed to be different from each other?
-- If the actor is trying to get from cell A to cell B, is it guaranteed that there’s a path between the two cells?

 ### Graphs
 - How many nodes can the graph have?